2600hz/monster-ui/docs/monster-ui/keyValueEditor().md

 The key and value inputs are displayed as two same-length columns while the third, smaller column, contains an actionable element to delete each data row.
 It also provides a "Add Data Row" link button at the bottom allowing the addition of an unlimited number of extra rows.

 By default, the widget will match the width of its `$target` container.

+When this widget is used inside a form, and [`monster.ui.getFormData()`][getFormData] is used to parse the form into an object, then `inputName` will be the property under which key/value pairs are collected in an array.

 ## Examples
 ### Create an empty key-value editor, with default options